-Supervised practice must be completed in accordance with the requirements set out in the Board’s Supervised Practice Arrangements Standard.
-After completion of at least 75% of supervised practice hours, Stream B candidates may undertake an oral legislation assessment.
-After successful completion of the oral legislation assessment and assigned supervised practice hours, Stream B candidates are eligible to apply for general registration.
+Supervised practice must be completed in accordance with the requirements set out in the Board’s Registration Standard: Supervised practice arrangements.
+After completion of at least 75% of supervised practice hours, Competency Stream candidates will be required to undertake a registration assessment directed by the Board which may include an oral examination (pharmacy law and ethics) and/or oral examination (practice).
+After successful completion of any prescribed assessment(s) and assigned supervised practice hours, Competency Stream candidates are eligible to apply for general registration.

 The Australian Health Practitioner Regulation Agency (Ahpra) supports the 15 National Boards in their role of protecting the public and setting standards and policies that all registered health practitioners must meet.

 Ahpra and the National Boards work together to register and renew health practitioners and, where required, investigate complaints or concerns regarding health practitioners.